Papahānaumokuākea Marine National Monument: History

-We are pleased the President recognizes the near pristine condition of the Northwestern Hawaiian Islands waters.
-We believe the abundance and biodiversity of the area attests to the successful management of the NWHI fisheries by the Council the past 30 years and indicates that properly regulated fisheries can operate in the NWHI without impacting the ecosystem.
-The small NWHI bottomfish fishery has not and would not jeopardize the protection of the NWHI that President Bush is pursuing by designating the area a national monument.

-The National Marine Fisheries Service published reports attesting to the health of bottomfish stocks.
-Commercial and recreational bottomfish and pelagic fishing were recommended to be continued under a 2004 NOAA draft of protections.

-On February 27, 2007, President Bush amended Proclamation 8031, naming the monument "Papahānaumokuākea", inspired by the names of the Hawaiian creator goddess Papahānaumoku and her husband Wākea.

-On May 15, 2007, President Bush announced his intention to submit the monument for Particularly Sensitive Sea Area (PSSA) status, which would "alert mariners to exercise caution in the ecologically important, sensitive, and hazardous area they are entering."
-In October 2007, the Marine Environmental Protection Committee of the International Maritime Organization designated the monument as a PSSA.
+President Bush amended Proclamation 8031 on February 27, 2007, naming the Monument "Papahānaumokuākea", inspired by the names of the Hawaiian creator goddess Papahānaumoku and her husband Wākea.
+Bush announced his intention to submit the Monument for Particularly Sensitive Sea Area (PSSA) status on May 15, 2007, which would "alert mariners to exercise caution in the ecologically important, sensitive, and hazardous area they are entering."
+In October 2007, the Marine Environmental Protection Committee of the International Maritime Organization designated the Monument as a PSSA.
 Commercial fishing ended in 2010.